 eCommerce Marketing Summary

-Try to do one or some of these ideas every day for the next few weeks then go back and review each element to find out which one works best for you.
+Try to do one or some of these ideas for the next few weeks then go back and review each element to find out which one works best for you.
 Once you know that, you can focus more time and energy into the marketing tactics that work well for your business.